Rudolph Boy

 Famous people named Rudolph

-Rudolph Diesel was a German inventor and mechanical engineer, best known for developing the diesel engine.
+Rudolph Diesel was an engineer best known for inventing the diesel engine.

 Fictional characters named Rudolph